Evangel University

-Evangel University is a private Christian university and seminary in Springfield, Missouri.
+Evangel University is a private Christian university and seminary in Springfield, Missouri, United States.
 It is affiliated with the Assemblies of God Christian denomination, which is also headquartered in Springfield.
 The campus sits on 80 acre that were originally part of O'Reilly General Hospital.

 History

-Evangel College (later University) was founded by the General Council of the Assemblies of God in 1955 as the first national Pentecostal school of arts and sciences.
-The denomination, led at the time by the Rev. Ralph Riggs, already had several Bible schools and wanted a college where students entering secular fields could study in a Pentecostal, faith-based environment.
+Evangel College (later University) was founded by the General Council of the Assemblies of God on September 1, 1955, as the first national Pentecostal school of arts and sciences.
+The denomination, led at the time by Ralph Riggs, already had several Bible schools, and wanted a college where students entering secular fields could study in a Pentecostal, faith-based environment.

 The college was established on the property of the former O'Reilly General Hospital, which had been established during World War II by the U.S. Army.
-In its five-year history as an Army hospital, O’Reilly served more than 100,000 patients.
+In its five-year history as an Army hospital, O'Reilly served more than 100,000 patients.
 After the war, it briefly served as a veteran's hospital before the Army declared it excess property.
 The property was acquired by the Assemblies of God in December 1954 for the use of Evangel College.